The Fatal Five

 Baby boomers are also exiting the industry to the detriment of the profession.
 An entire generation of skilled workers who spent decades with their noses to the grindstone is passing the torch to a generation who expects shorter hours, higher pay and employers who cater to an their needs.

 Regardless of the generational divide, long hours and time away from home, trucking wears on driver’s ability to maintain longevity.
 Commercial driving is still thankfully one of the remaining industries which can provide a decent wage to a dedicated and skilled driver.
+However, you can go now to this site to find more legal advice.

 The climate within the commercial transportation industry has undoubtedly changed as well.
 Companies must be able to sufficiently navigate the regulation and red-tape associated with local, state and federal regulations in order to ensure compliance.